 Kristian Day, Curator at Broadway Gallery, tells us more about the art scene in Letchworth Garden City.

-Parade is part of a wider plan to enhance the arts in Letchworth, tell us a bit about your vision, and how you will accomplish this.
+Broadway Galley's latest exhibition, Parade, is part of a wider plan to enhance the arts in Letchworth, tell us a bit about your vision, and how you will accomplish this.

 I hope Parade, and all the supporting exhibitions and events, will build on the gallery’s previous successes and believe that we’re now on the way to developing a reputable and nationally recognised arts centre and an arts community in Letchworth that will not only attract attention and visitors from outside of the town but will also create opportunities for residents.